nyctrn/openwhisk-gui/README.md

    ```

    Before the next step, update the env variables if needed.
-   The application uses the default addresses, ports, usernames and password for OpenWhisk
+   The application uses the default addresses, ports, usernames and passwords for OpenWhisk

 5. Build Next.js application: